xinyi6666/stock_trading/README.md

 ```

 ### Constructor
-Now we are going to create constructor
+Now we are going to create constructor.
+Inside this method, we need to define the action space and observation space.
+For the model in the paper, we declare an interger space for defining how many stocks to buy and sell each time, and a observation space for all possible states.
+We also manually reset the current state to the initial state.
 ```

 class StockTradingEnv(gym.Env):